Thucydides on Strategy

 Reviews

-‘I read Thucydides on Strategy with considerable interest, pleasure, and care. – The authors have made an original contribution to scholarship … and have managed to synthesise a coherent whole that goes far to explain how Athens lost and the Peloponnesians won this war.
-In the course of doing this, they also manage to explain why Thucydides’ work is a ” for all time”.
-They show that the same sorts of strategic questions and problems are likely to recur, again and again, as Thucydides says, so long as human nature remains the same, e.g., defining political objectives, matching a grand strategy to meet them, integrating a military strategy with the grand strategy, interacting with an enemy, avoiding overextension, and a whole range of other themes commonly studied by strategists today.’ –– Karl Walling, Professor, Department of Policy and Strategy, United States Naval War College
+‘I read Thucydides on Strategy with considerable interest, pleasure, and care.
+The authors have made an original contribution to scholarship … and have managed to synthesise a coherent whole that goes far to explain how Athens lost and the Peloponnesians won this war.
+In the course of doing this, they also manage to explain why Thucydides’ work is “for all time”.
+They show that the same sorts of strategic questions and problems are likely to recur, again and again, as Thucydides says, so long as human nature remains the same—e.g., defining political objectives, matching a grand strategy to meet them, integrating a military strategy with the grand strategy, interacting with an enemy, avoiding overextension, and a whole range of other themes commonly studied by strategists today.’ — Karl Walling, Professor in the Department of Policy and Strategy, United States Naval War College

-‘an excellent companion to the History, and an aid to the essential reflection that Thucydides’s work requires.’ — Lieutenant General Sir John Kiszely
+‘An excellent companion to the ‘History’, and an aid to the essential reflection that Thucydides’s work requires.’ — RUSI Journal

 Editor(s)